fiorite/framework/src/service/readme.md

   - `Singleton` - stores single instance or a service.
   - `Scoped` - instance belong to context. e.g. HTTP Request
   - `Prototype` - provide new instance every time.
-  - `Inherit` - inherits behaviour from own dependencies.
+  - `Inherited` - inherits behaviour from own dependencies.
 If service depends on `Scoped`, it inherits the same time.
 Otherwise `Singleton` is applied.
 - Few decorators:
   - `@Service()` - class decorator.
 Marks class as service.
   - `@Provide(ServiceKey)` - parameter decorator.
 Substitutes instance in parameters.